 In our test, neither subject had any idea that using his phone would slow down his reaction time so much.
 Like most folks, they think they’re pretty good drivers.
 Our results prove otherwise, at both city and highway speeds.
 The key element to driving safely is keeping your eyes and your mind on the road.
 Text messaging distracts any driver from that primary task.
 So the next time you’re tempted to text, tweet, e-mail, or otherwise type while driving, either ignore the urge or pull over.
 We don’t want you rear-ending us.

 The above-average-effect is alive and well…

 This entry was posted on Tuesday, June 30th, 2009 at 3:59 pm and is filed under Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.